 Sonido Barroco’s mission as an ensemble is to provide historically informed and educational performances of early music on period instruments to San Antonio, Texas and surrounding areas.
-We aim to inspire young musicians, igniting a love of early music and ensuring the survival of period instrument ensembles into the future.
+We aim to inspire young musicians, ignite a love of early music, and ensure the survival of period instrument ensembles into the future.
 Early music is an underrepresented art form and an innovative practice with its purpose being to reinvigorate long forgotten pieces with new perspectives.
 We believe that the study of early music can bridge cross-cultural boundaries as we explore the past in the context of the present.
 Sonido Barroco strives to make this music accessible to the whole San Antonio community regardless of any economic, social, or cultural barriers.

 Board of Directors

 Hector Serna began playing ‘cello at age 11 and soon began playing violin, viola, and any other instruments he could get his hands on.
 His passion for historically-informed performance was ignited when at age 12 he checked out a recording of Vivaldi’s Le Quattro Stagioni by The Academy Of Ancient Music from his local library.
 He is the co-founder and Artistic Director of Sonido Barroco, which gave its first performance in August of 2017.
 He is also very active in the theatre community in San Antonio, where he has served as Music Director and Keyboardist for over 30 productions including Miss Saigon, Rent, next to normal, The Rocky Horror Show, Annie, Sister Act, Jesus Christ Superstar, Hairspray, and many others.
 His number one goal is to make live performances of Baroque and Classical music more accessible to people of every socioeconomic status, and to encourage young people to listen to and develop a love of Baroque music.